marwa38/NP_intesParts_ampliseq/README.md

 # NP_intesParts_ampliseq
-Nutritional Programming paper across intestinal regions in context of intestinal microbiome
+Nutritional Programming manuscript across intestinal regions in context of intestinal microbiome titled: "The impact of nutritional programming on the microbiota of different gut regions in Atlantic Salmon (Salmo Salar)".